 Contributed by C. Kit Wilke

-[This service has evolved over several years.
+This service has evolved over several years.
 It reflects our practice of inclusiveness at First Congregational Church, Long Beach and the contemporary language of our young people.
 It understands that the proper meaning of “faith” is more close to “trust” than to “belief” and that affirmation of beliefs is far less significant than the courageous living-out of faith.
 Particular care has been given to remove the ambiguity, personalism and possible anti-physical and anti-sexual overtones of more traditional services.
 Yet it also seeks to remain within Trinitarian orthodoxy.
-Its foundations are the traditional services of Confirmation and specifically the service of Affirmation of Baptism in the Book of Worship, UCC 1986, to which it owes its fundamental form and content.]
+Its foundations are the traditional services of Confirmation and specifically the service of Affirmation of Baptism in the Book of Worship, UCC 1986, to which it owes its fundamental form and content.
+Speaker names are reflective of First Congregational Church, Long Beach.

 INVITATION TO CONFIRMATION